To flavour schnapps, vodka or whatever base spirit you choose, you get the best result, if you use natural ingredients like...

 Also, it does matter whether you use home-growns or plant material from the supermarket or local grocer.

-Not that you get a bad schnapps from commercially produced plants.
+Not that you get a bad schnapps or liqueur from commercially produced plants.
 Far from it.
-But a schnapps based on home grown plants or plant parts is usually so much more aromatic and tastes better.
+But a schnapps or liqueur based on home grown plants or plant parts is usually so much more aromatic and tastes better.

 If you can't get home grown or wild plant material, it's a good idea to buy organic if available.